Codex xcix

 Danish National Mapping

-Before the fifteenth century there was little geographical knowledge of Denmark, except for sketchy details of Scandinavia from Cresques Abraham’s Catalan Atlas of 1375.
+Before the 15th century there was little geographical knowledge of Denmark, except for sketchy details of Scandinavia from Cresques Abraham’s Catalan Atlas of 1375.
 It was not until 1427 that Claudius Claussøn Svart, a Dane who spent most of his life in Italian universities, provided the first somewhat tolerable outline of Scandinavia in the 1427 edition of Ptolemy’s Cosmographia.
-It would be another 100 years until the earliest examples of Danish cartography appear, with Marcus Jordan’s Cimbricae Chersonesi in 1552.
-However, even after that, most maps of Denmark were published in Amsterdam, Antwerp, Paris or Nuremberg.
+It would be another 100 years until the earliest examples of Danish cartography appear, with Marcus Jordan’s Cimbricae Chersonesi in 1552:

 Regni Daniæ, click for larger image